gonativeio/gonative-ios/README.md

 How to use
 ------------
 Open project in Xcode.
-Edit appConfig.plist as appropriate.
+Edit appConfig.json as appropriate.

 License
 ------------